Forest Service Map

 |426 sites||174 units for forests and grasslands|

 No matter which destination you choose for your next camping trip.
-If you are out with friends or family, having a table always comes in handy, whether it is for meals or card games this table found on Amazon: ALPS Mountaineering Dining Table, will make outdoors even more special to meet with your party.
+If you are out with friends or family, having a table always comes in handy, whether it is for meals or card games.
+This table found on Amazon: ALPS Mountaineering Dining Table will make the outdoors even more special to meet with your party.

 National Forests Facts

 - The Largest National Forest Local Manager is Tongass National Forest in Alaska.
-In the map is displayed as 19 wilderness areas that include Misty Fjords and Admiralty Island.
+On the map, it is displayed as 19 wilderness areas that include Misty Fjords and Admiralty Island.

-- The Oldest National Forest Local Manager is Shoshone National Forest.
+- The Oldest National Forest Local Manager is Shoshone National Forest in Wyoming.
 This forest was started as part of the Yellowstone Timberland Reserve in 1891.

 - The state with the most National Forest land is Alaska, with 21.9 million acres.

-- Some of our country's most popular ski areas with the best terrain are located on National Forests.
+- Some of our country's most popular ski areas with the best terrain are in National Forests.
 There are 135 Alpine Ski Areas in total.

 - The USFS has 136 National Forest Scenic Byways.